elazar/resume/README.md

 ## Testimonials

-> It has been my distinct pleasure to work with Matthew for several years and
+> "It has been my distinct pleasure to work with Matthew for several years and
 > at several jobs now.
 While I was at Zend, I worked with him as a PHP
 > community member and a speaker at ZendCon, While at ibuildings we regularly
 > interacted as members of the PHPC Steering Committee.
 Finally at Blue
 > Parabola we briefly worked together.
 Each time I worked with Matthew my
 > respect for his talents grew deeper.
 He is a top notch programmer and a
 > strong community leader.
 I always look forward to projects where he and I can
-> work together and they come far too sporadically.

-~ Cal Evans
+> work together and they come far too sporadically." ~ Cal Evans

-> Adding Matthew to our team was one of the best things we could have done.
+> "Adding Matthew to our team was one of the best things we could have done.
 Not
 > only does he know his way around MySQL, PHP and PHPUnit, he was quick to pick
 > up the Jersey Java web framework and build on his Javascript knowledge to
 > contribute at all levels of our projects.
 On top of his code based
 > contributions, Matthew has given many presentations to fellow developers
-> outlining new technologies and how to make the most of older technologies.
+> outlining new technologies and how to make the most of older technologies."

-~ Carlo Costantini
+> ~ Carlo Costantini

-> Matt continually impressed me throughout the time we worked together as
+> "Matt continually impressed me throughout the time we worked together as
 > co-founders and business partners.
 Whatever bumps in the road we encountered,
 > Matt was a source of stability and dependability.
 We rarely saw eye to eye,
 > but I could count on Matt to be assertive, always striving for excellence.
-> Genuine and conscientious, Matt is truly a person of integrity and talent.
+> Genuine and conscientious, Matt is truly a person of integrity and talent."

-~ Chelsie Boudreaux
+> ~ Chelsie Boudreaux

-> Matt's detailed understanding of PHP and its inner-workings are perhaps
+> "Matt's detailed understanding of PHP and its inner-workings are perhaps
 > unrivaled in the industry.
 In addition, his understanding of object oriented
 > principles and design patterns result in code that is clean, concise, and
 > well-documented.
 He is a great asset to any team where efficiency and
-> attention to detail are vital to producing a flawless product.

-~ Aaron Lozier
+> attention to detail are vital to producing a flawless product." ~ Aaron Lozier

-> I've worked with Matthew in several different capacities, and I would work
+> "I've worked with Matthew in several different capacities, and I would work
 > with him again any day.
 He is extremely knowledgeable, dependable, and easy
 > to work with.
 He has a wide array of experience in PHP and related subjects,
 > and he is always willing to go above and beyond the call of duty to help a
 > fellow developer, or newbie.
-I look forward to working with him again.
+I look forward to working with him again."

-~ Elizabeth Naramore
+> ~ Elizabeth Naramore

-> Matthew Turland has been my student and is my friend.
+> "Matthew Turland has been my student and is my friend.
 His extraordinary work
 > ethic, intelligence, creativity, willingness to help those around him and
 > especially to give back to the community of software developers as
 > demonstrated over the years that I have known him make it very easy to give
-> the very highest possible recommendation.

-~ Frank Ducrest
+> the very highest possible recommendation." ~ Frank Ducrest

-> In the field of open source, Matt is one of the best programmers on the Gulf
+> "In the field of open source, Matt is one of the best programmers on the Gulf
 > Coast, and was the first Zend certified engineer in Louisiana.
 He completely
 > rebuilt our massive booksXYZ.com website from scratch in a period of about
 > four months, working part time, and handling other programming duties at the